How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 A half marathon in 2 hours involves running 9.09 per mile pace with no breaks for 13.1 miles.

-The problem I see a lot of athletes make is they know how to run well for slower paces for long periods of time but have a hard time running half this distance at goal pace.
+The problem I see a lot of athletes make is they have a hard time running half this distance at goal pace.

 You have to ask yourself the tough question.

-Am I running enough time per week at my goal half marathon pace and how much of my time is spent running faster then what I want to run in the race?
+Am I spending enough time per week at my goal half marathon pace?
+Additionally, how much of my time is spent running faster then what I want to run in the race?

 If your answer is not enough then you might want to read on.

-The biggest reason for lack of stamina in maintaining this effort for 13.1 miles is not enough time spent at goal pace, plain and simple.
+The biggest reason for lack of stamina in maintaining this effort for 13.1 miles is not enough time spent at goal pace.

 Athletes that run into problems with trying to run a half marathon in 2 hours are not lacking in the potential department.